SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+    - **Changelog:**

+        - 24/03/2023 - minor - Adjusting displayed columns when the rule triggers an alert.
+Now timestamp and username will be displayed.

 ??? abstract "Socat Relaying Socket"

     Socat is a linux tool used to relay local socket or internal network connection, this technics is often used by attacker to bypass security equipment such as firewall